 3) Ensure that all of the parts of your setup are cleaned out and allow plenty of airflow.
 For example, the BGE pizza stone for the XL is very large relative to the grill circumference so make sure it is not impeding airflow around the edges.

 4) Charcoal.
 I am charcoal brand agnostic and have had success with almost all brands I have tried.
 I do make sure that the bags stay dry.
 Also, make sure that the little pieces don't create a solid matt that keeps the air from flowing into the center of your charcoal.
+This is going to sound weird, but big chunk firewood does not get as hot as charcoal with 3-4” chunks.
+Less hot ember square inches? or less carbonization of the charcoal?
+I am not sure - share your thoughts.

 Bonus - One other tip I have learned is to monitor the wind.
 If wind is blowing into the chimney, it is reducing the airflow through the charcoal.
 Rotate your grill or block the wind.